 - Garage building has 5 double-hung, vinyl windows (30 x 48 inches) and 1 exterior door (3-0/6-8 exterior door with half-glass and lock set).

-- Most important when building a garage, are the overhead garage doors – 2 composite 9 x 8 foot overhead doors with motorized openers, the one item you want to pick carefully, including repair parts and who can service the door as my experience running a handyman business is most garage door manufacturers lock you into their brand.
+- Most important when building a garage, are the overhead garage doors.
+The Cost vs Value survey includes 2 composite 9 x 8 foot overhead doors with motorized openers.
+Pick your garage door carefully for ease of operation and ya composite will require the least maintenance.
+Consider the cost of repairs when picking your garage and especially the opener, as my experience running a handyman business is some garage door manufacturers like Overhead Garage Door, lock you into their brand.

-- Electrical service required when building a garage – so this one has “100-amp breaker at main house panel and 50 linear feet of trench buried conduit to feed new electrical subpanel”.
-You need this power for the garage door openers, outlets and lighting inside (3-way switch for fluorescent ceiling fixtures over each bay) and outside (3-way switch for 2 exterior spotlights).
+- Electrical service required when building a garage.
+The Cost vs Value survey includes a 100-amp breaker at the main house panel and 50 linear feet of trench buried conduit to feed a new electrical subpanel.
+There's also electrical wiring for the garage door openers, outlets, lighting inside (3-way switch for fluorescent ceiling fixtures over each bay) and outside (3-way switch for 2 exterior spotlights).

 What's the Value of Building a Garage Addition?